diegomarin75/VoyagerMission/README.md

   - Solar system 2D map, showing nearby celestial bodies
   - Spacecraft state information (orientation, velocity, accereration, torque, angular monentum and velocity
   - Power of of all the engines
+  - Navigation computer console

+The application is not fully finished, as there are planned features not implemented, however the simulation is playable as you can see on screenshots below.
-The screenshots below show the main menu of the application plus some scenes of the spacecraft orbiting Earth and Mars.
+They show the main menu of the application plus some scenes of the spacecraft orbiting Earth and Mars.

 ## Screenshots